 With immense flower heads, hydrangeas flaunt an old-fashioned charm that is hard to resist.
 Unrivaled in the shrub world for beautiful flowers, the elegant ladies are easy to cultivate, tolerate almost any soil, and produce abundant blooms.
-Colors beguile with clear blues, vibrant pinks, frosty whites, lavender, and rose—sometimes all blooming on the same plant!
+Colors beguile with clear blue, vibrant pink, frosty white, lavender, and rose blossoms—sometimes all blooming on the same plant!

 Long live the tulip!
 This brightly colored jewel announces spring’s arrival, along with the cheery daffodil.
 We look forward to seeing those blue-green leaves start to emerge as the Earth awakens from its winter sleep.
 Here are our tips on how to plant and care for tulips.

 The best tick remover is the one that is easy to carry and always with you!
 Easy-to-use and safe tick removal tool that attaches to key chains, dog collars, leashes, saddles, and backpacks.
 Made in the USA from high-strength anodized aluminum that won’t break or bend.